tduyng/tduyng.github.io/content/blog/2025-11-28-neovim-auto-completions/index.md

 img = "/img/dashboard.png"
 +++

 This is part 6 of my Neovim series.
 Today we setup auto-completion.
-Like VSCode, but faster.

 Auto-completion helps you code faster.
-You type a few letters, it suggests the rest.
-You hit Tab, it completes.
-Simple.
+Type a few letters, it suggests the rest.
+Hit Tab, it completes.

-With LSP (we set this up in [part 3](https://tduyng.com/blog/neovim-lsp-native/)), Neovim knows your code.
+LSP (from [part 3](https://tduyng.com/blog/neovim-lsp-native/)) knows your code.
 It knows functions, variables, types.
 Auto-completion uses this to suggest what you need.

-## What is blink.cmp?

-[blink.cmp](https://github.com/Saghen/blink.cmp) is a completion plugin with support for LSPs, cmdline, signature help, and snippets.
-It uses a custom fuzzy matcher for typo resistance.
-It provides extensibility via pluggable sources (LSP, buffer, snippets, etc), component based rendering and dynamic configuration.

-There are other plugins like nvim-cmp and coq_nvim. blink.cmp is the newest and fastest.
+I use [blink.cmp](https://github.com/Saghen/blink.cmp).
+It supports LSP, cmdline, signature help, and snippets.
+Has fuzzy matching for typos.
+Fast and extensible.

 ## Setup blink.cmp